parklab/SCAN2/README.md

 # Parallelization
 In a practical setting, parallelization will be required.
-SCAN2 leverages Snakemake to offer parallelization via:
+SCAN2 leverages Snakemake to offer parallelization via any of the following:
 * A single machine with multiple cores.
 To do this, increase the `--joblimit` parameter but do not invoke cluster or cloud arguments.
 A total memory limit can also be set via